 Drug Free Communities Support Program

-The purpose of the Drug Free Communities (DFC) Support Program is to establish and strengthen collaboration to support the efforts of community coalitions working to prevent and reduce substance use among youth.
+The purpose of the Drug Free Communities (DFC) Support Program is to establish and strengthen collaboration to support the efforts of community coalitions working to prevent and reduce substance use among youth ages 18 and younger.

 Coalitions receiving DFC funds are expected to work with leaders within their communities to identify and address local youth substance use problems and create sustainable community-level change.
 Proposals should detail how projects will use environmental prevention strategies aimed at changing or influencing community conditions, standards, institutions, structures, systems, and policies to shift attitudes and change behavior.

-Applicants must be be a nonprofit organization and be a coalition consisting of representatives of each of the following 12 sectors:
+Eligible applications are community-based coalitions that have never previously received a DFC grant.
+Applicants must be be a nonprofit organization and be coalition consisting of representatives of each of the following 12 sectors: